Work

 A Philokalia within the Philokalia.

-Don't read it cover to cover.
+How to read it: Don't read it cover to cover.
 Browse.
 Open it at random.
 Follow a theme that interests you.
 Return to passages that resonated.
-Peter's style invites this kind of contemplative browsing — the structure is loose enough that you can enter anywhere.
+Peter's style invites this kind of contemplative wandering.

-The reader who wants the whole tradition in one place, presented by a guide who is balanced, humble, and hopeful.
+Who it's for: The reader who wants the whole tradition in one place, presented by a guide who is balanced, humble, and consistently hopeful.
 The best single recommendation for someone who has read one or two shorter texts and is ready for a deeper engagement.